 On the other hand, with the therapist from the US, I noticed that opening up so many things so quickly was also destabilizing because when I moved back to Berlin, I now needed to continue without her presence.
 That was also due to losing trust because she had a weak spot that she could not address when I raised it.
 So what makes a great therapist?
 Here is my answer in the hope that it may inspire you to find yours.
 Overall it seems that the therapist can only raise you to their own level of awareness, emotional resiliency, and healing:

 First, what is the goal of therapy?
 It’s learning to become aware of parts of your mind that you are hiding from yourself.
 It’s to learn to love the parts of yourself that you disown.
 It’s learning to become more embodied or embodied at all.
 It’s learning to feel safe in your body.
 It’s learning to notice how feeling relates to body sensations.
 It’s learning to let the emotions move through you rather than fully identifying with them.
 It’s learning to love all of your emotional experiences, especially the difficult ones.
 It’s learning to have boundaries.
 It’s understanding who you are and stopping wanting to change.
 It’s learning to know that you are already perfect.
 It’s learning that whatever you dislike about yourself is a natural, human reaction to your life experience.
+First I thought that crying often is a sign of a good therapist, but then some people, like me, have parts blocking crying at times.

 All of those things can show up in very obvious or subtle ways.
 If you have a history of trauma, your first instinct is likely to doubt yourself.
 Actually, from my experience, your body will likely know pretty well what’s going on.
 If you avoid going to your appointments, e.g., by being late, and you don’t feel better afterward or, even worse, your body is telling you something.